 I recently learned of a new programming language called Kotlin, and I’d like to learn more about it.
 What is its history?
 What is the difference between Kotlin vs other popular languages?

 I’ve recently been attempting to update my single page app with tried and true UI design principles to give my application a better look and feel.
 In my previous blog posts, you’ll see I discuss three major aspects that took my application to the 10-yard line:

-I’m going to walk through some fundamental steps of setting up and using bootstrap to acheive a more modern look in my Wedding Itinerary App, including a drop down menu.
+I’m going to walk through some fundamental steps of setting up and using bootstrap with my React app to achieve a more modern look.

 For some time now I’ve been slowly but steadily developing my Wedding Itinerary application to keep current on the skills I’ve learned through the Flatiron School.
 I’ve nailed down the CRUD capabilities, developed automatic sign-up emails, and even added a shareable log-in code.
 Throughout this process, there has been one thing I cannot seem to get right, and that is the look and feel of my application.
 This difficulty took me by surprise, because on a personal level I love to design spaces.
 I am constantly enhancing spaces at home until I feel the illustrious ‘coziness’ wash over me.
 This is simply not the case when it comes to the user experience of my application.
 What is the takeaway?
 Struggling with this is okay.
 Why?
 Because I am a developer, not a designer.
 And just like development, it’s going to take time and effort learning how to develop a good design.